delexw/mcpware/README.md

 # Build the Docker image
 docker build -t mcpware .

-# Configure Claude Desktop (see Installation section)
+# Configure MCP client (see Installation section)
-# Add the configuration to claude_desktop_config.json
-# Restart Claude Desktop after configuration
 ```

-Then configure Claude Desktop as shown in the [Installation](#installation) section.
+Then configure MCP Clients as shown in the [Installation](#installation) section.

 ## How it Works

 mcpware runs as a Docker container that:
-1. Receives requests from Claude Desktop via stdio
+1. Receives requests from MCP clients via stdio
 2. Routes them to the appropriate backend MCP server (also running in Docker)
 3. Returns responses back to Claude